 A new CHOP/Annenberg Public Policy Center study explores the role of working memory development in adolescents and motor vehicle crash risk.

-Learn about how CIRP is establishing a new Neuroscience of Driving Research Program that will bridge basic neuroscience with applied driving research at the clinical and broader population level.
+CIRP is establishing a Neuroscience of Driving Research Program that will bridge basic neuroscience with applied driving research.

-Read about a research summary that examines the role of the brain’s executive functions in driving outcomes, also known as crashes, for adolescent drivers.
+A recent CIRP/Annenberg Public Policy Center research summary examines the role of the brain’s executive functions in crashes involving adolescent drivers.